bikexberlin/freilauf/index.md

 Please note the following so that we can all have a relaxed journey:
-- Register on the our telgram group, so we can send information easliy and direct [Telegram Gruppe](https://t.me/+wVbK3P9SBm5mYWNi)
+- Register on the following form _until monday, 6.8.
+18:00_ if you want to come along.
+We need information about the approximate number of participants to be able to plan the luggage transport.
+[FRE!LAUF bike tour registration](https://cryptpad.fr/form/#/2/form/view/zBvooRwyKVbKIyKnx2AO-431GJefP4xDeyNF3kwpbIQ/)
 - Label your luggage with your name and address.
 - Do not bring more than 1 large piece of luggage + tent for the luggage shuttle.
 Additional space would be missing for other travellers.
 - Check the roadworthiness of your transport device before departure.
 We have repair kits with us for emergencies, but would rather move together towards escaping reality than first making your bike ready for spring.